juice-shop/multi-juicer/readme.md

 ### Why a custom LoadBalancer?

-There are some special requirements which we didn't find to be easily solved with any prebuild load balancer:
+There are some special requirements which we didn't find to be easily solved with any pre build load balancer:

 - Restricting the number of users for a deployment to only the members of a certain team.
 - The load balancers cookie must be save and not easy to spoof to access another instance.